yunhailuo/yl-omics-toolkit/README.md

 &nbsp;&nbsp;&nbsp;Argument&nbsp;&nbsp;&nbsp;|Help message
 ---|---
 -s --sam|One aligned sam file which needs to attach barcodes at BC&QT tags.
 The barcode and its sequencing quality should have been stored in the read's name, separated by ":".
 Check "yl_fastq_tools" module for detailed formats.
 -o, --outsam|Output unsorted sam file.
-Default is to add a "_bcs" postfix and save in the same directory.
+Default is to add a "_bcqt" postfix and save in the same directory.
 -h, --help|Show this help message and exit.

 ## Process randomer for Picard on marking PCR duplicates
-### 1. Extract randomer from fastq
+### 1. Extract randomer from fastq and align to reference
+Command example:
+`python yl_fastq_tools.py -f input.fastq -s 31:50 -r 1:9 -o $DIR/input_randomer.fastq`
+Randomer sequence and corresponding sequencing quality score will be extracted and stored in the sequence identifier (the first line of a read).
+For example, the following read:
+    @M02357:256:000000000-ARWLK:1:1101:23366:8048 1:N:0:1
+    CGATGTGCTTGTGGAAAGGACGAAACACCGCTGATGGAATAGGAAGCCGTGTTTAAGAGCTATGCTGGAAACAGCA
+    \+
+    A1AAA1F3DFF1AAFGEAGFFEEEFAHGEGE0A/BA10FBAA1FFCAGAGGFFFFEAGBGEHFFDGDCGF@FF>GH
+will be transformed to:
+    @CGATGTGCT:A1AAA1F3D:M02357:256:000000000-ARWLK:1:1101:23366:8048 1:N:0:1
+    CTGATGGAATAGGAAGCCGT
+    \+
+    E0A/BA10FBAA1FFCAGAG
+The output fastq can now be aligned using your aligner of choice.
+For example, `bowtie2 -L 20 -N 0 --no-1mm-upfront -x reference -U $DIR/input_randomer.fastq -S $DIR/input.sam`
 ### 2. Attach randomer to the BC&QT tag in the sam file
 ### 3. Picard MarkDuplicates with BARCODE_TAG option